-Through a gift from Glenn and Carol Queen and Ethel Pickens, an award was established to recognize the importance placed on teaching at Marshall University and to provide encouragement and incentive for teaching achievement by newer faculty members.
-The awards, which include a cash award of $1,000 each, are presented to three junior faculty members at the Spring General Faculty meeting.
+Made possible with a gift from Glenn and Carol Queen and Ethel Pickens, the Pickens-Queen Teacher Award is awarded annually to recognize the importance of teaching at Marshall University and to provide encouragement and incentive for teaching achievement by newer faculty members.
+The $1000 award is presented to three junior faculty members.

 - be in a fulltime tenure-track appointment in a unit that reports to Academic Affairs;